abelozer/cisco-hints/ios-xr/low-memory-upgrade.md

 # Low disk0 space during upgrade

-If you are running low space on disk0 of RSP you will not be able to upgrade system.
+If you are running low space on disk0 of RSP you will not be able to upgrade a system.
 There are at least four options to resolve this.

 ## Remove inactive packages